employees holding a meeting at the office

 What is a Business Development Representative (BDR)?

 A business development representative, also known as a BDR, is a sales team member who takes on the responsibility of finding and prospecting outbound leads for an organization.
-BDRs work to pull in new and lucrative opportunities for the business across multiple channels and markets.
+BDRs work to pull in new and lucrative opportunities for the business across multiple channels and markets, often engaging with prospective customers.
 These professionals will also take on the task of service development and boosting or maintaining business relationships that are already in place.

 What is a Sales Development Representative (SDR)?